TACACS+ vs. Radius: What’s the Difference?

 • Devices joining a network

-The communication between a NAS and RADIUS uses the User Datagram Protocol (UDP).
+The communication between a Network Access Server (NAS) and RADIUS uses the User Datagram Protocol (UDP).
 The RADIUS authentication protocols are critical in 802.1X architecture, where PPP and EAP are used.
 They perform the function of AAA:

 • Authentication: matches user credentials to verify identity.